-Types and Working of Pressure Regulators (PDF)
+Types and Working of Pressure Regulators

 Pressure regulators are devices used for controlling fluid pressures within a range.
 The main function of a pressure regulator is to reduce a high input pressure to control lower output pressure.
-Pressure regulators can even find applications in situations where a constant output pressure is required to be maintained.
+Pressure regulators can even find applications in situations where constant output pressure is required to be maintained.

 • gas grills,